 Unfortunately, Mother Earth’s human children have recently decided she doesn’t exist.
 They’ve come to believe they are in charge of life on this planet — (which seems laughable at this point; on the planetary time scale, we’ve only just arrived.)

 Her humans seem to think they can bypass all of her planetary controls.
-They’re adding excess chemicals to the air, clearing forests, and filling wetlands.
-In their self-imposed ignorance, they’re disrupting all of the biological systems she uses to make a comfortable home for them.
+They’re adding excess chemicals to the air, clearing forests, and filling wetlands; disrupting all the biological systems she uses to make a comfortable home for them.

 They haven’t paid attention to her subtle warnings, and her patience has worn thin.